 Selection.
 To apply, candidates who are not current Panel members must complete an application, submit two representative writing samples, and provide names of two or more references who are familiar with the applicant's work, professional reputation commitment to indigent defense, and time management skills.
-Applications are accepted annually during the month of December.
-Applicants must be members in good standing of the State Bar of California, have their office within the state of California, and be able to travel to any of the district courts or circuit courts when required.
-Preference is given to applicants practicing in the Central District of California.
+Applications are accepted

 A committee of experienced appellate practitioners will review applications, contact references, and decide which applicants will be selected for addition to the Panel.
-Members are added to the Panel for a term of three years, on the condition that they attend an initial mandatory orientation session and the annual mandatory training seminar.
+Members are added to the Panel for a term of three years, on the condition that they attend an initial mandatory orientation session and/or the annual mandatory training seminar.